GuidoSillaste/rock-paper-scissor/README.md

 ## User Stories

-### External user’s goal:
+### External user’s goal

-    The site’s users want to play an online game that has elements of chance.
+- The site’s users want to play an online game that has elements of chance.
+- The site’s users want to play an online game that has diffrent levels.
+- The site’s users want to leave a feedback.
+- The The site’s users want to play again.

-### Site owner's goal:
+### Site owner's goal

-    The site’s goal is to provide a challenging game with increasing levels of difficulty to entertain online users.
+- The site’s goal is to provide a challenging game with increasing levels of difficulty to entertain online users.
-    To learn javascript.
+- To learn javascript.
+- To gain feedback.

-### Potential features to include:
+### Potential features to include

-    Pattern matching functionality
+- Pattern matching functionality
-    A limited number of tries before the game is over A score tracking system
+- A limited number of tries before the game is over
+- A score tracking system
-    The ability to play against the computer
+- The ability to play against the computer

 ### Design